woocommerce/woocommerce/tools/code-analyzer/README.md

 Currently there are just 2 commands:

 1. `analyzer`.
-Analyzer serves 2 roles currently, as a linter for PRs to check if introduced hook/template/db changes have associated changelog entries and also to provide file output of changes between
+Analyzer is used as a linter for PRs to check if hook/template/db changes were introduced.
+It produces output either directly on CI or via GH actions `set-output`.
-WooCommerce versions for the purpose of automating release processes (such as generating release posts.)

 Here is an example `analyzer` command:

-`./bin/dev analyzer release/6.8 "6.8.0" -b=release/6.7`
+`pnpm run analyzer -- release/6.8 "6.8.0" -b=release/6.7`

 In this command we compare the `release/6.7` and `release/6.8` branches to find differences, and we're looking for changes introduced since `6.8.0` (using the `@since` tag).

-To find out more about the other arguments to the command you can run `./bin/dev analyzer --help`
+To find out more about the other arguments to the command you can run `pnpm run analyzer -- --help`

 2. `major_minor`.
 This simple CLI tool gives you the latest `.0` major/minor released version of a plugin's mainfile based on Woo release conventions.